DeKUT-DSAIL/arm-dev-summit/bioacoustics/README.md

   <img width="auto" height="auto" src="/assets/img/8 write complete.jpg">
 </p>

-The SD card is now ready and can be plugged into the SD card slot of the Jetson Nano.
+Unplug the SD Card and be plug it into the SD card slot of the Jetson Nano.
 </details>

 ## Accessing Raspberry Pi command line using SSH